Effective June 22, 2023.

 a.
 Public Profiles

 Some or all of the information AHA collects from you as part of registrations of certain products and affiliates may be maintained in your account profile.
-This account profile will be visible to third parties accessing the Web Site except as set forth herein.
+This account profile will be visible to third parties accessing an AHA website except as set forth herein.
 We may make tools available for you in your account settings that will enable you to limit some of the data that will appear to third parties in your account profile.

 These third parties may view, edit, or set their own cookies.
-They may also collect non- personal and personal information concerning your online activities over time and across different websites.
-The information they may collect includes the other sites you have visited or applications that you have downloaded to your mobile device, and other information about you or your device in order to help analyze and serve targeted advertising on the Web Site and elsewhere.
+They may also collect non-personal and personal information concerning your online activities over time and across different websites.
+The information they may collect includes the other sites you have visited or applications that you have downloaded to your mobile device, and other information about you or your device in order to help analyze and serve targeted advertising on the AHA website and elsewhere.
 For more information about third party ad servers and your ability to opt-out of targeted advertising from such third parties, please visit the Network Advertising Initiative and/or the Digital Advertising Alliance Self-Regulatory Program for Online Behavioral Advertising.

-AHA does not provide any personally identifiable information to these third party ad servers or ad networks without your consent or except as part of a specific program or feature for which you will have the ability to opt-in or opt-out.
+AHA does not provide any Personal Information to these third party ad servers or ad networks without your consent or except as part of a specific program or feature for which you will have the ability to opt-in or opt-out.

-Note that your browser settings may allow you to automatically transmit a "Do Not Track" signal to websites and online services you visit.
-Like many websites and online services, we do not alter our practices when we receive a "Do Not Track" from a visitor's browser.
-To find out more about "Do Not Track," please visit www.allaboutdnt.com.
+Note that your browser settings may allow you to automatically transmit a “Do Not Track” signal to websites and online services you visit.
+When you choose to turn on the “Do Not Track” settings in your browser, your browser will send a signal to websites, analytics providers, advertisements networks, plug-in providers, and other web service providers you encounter while browsing to stop tracking your activity.
+To find out more about “Do Not Track,” please visit www.allaboutdnt.com.

-In addition, AHA may disclose personally identifiable information to third parties, but only:
+In addition, AHA may disclose Personal Information to third parties, but only:

-- to contractors we use to support our business, provided they only use the personally identifiable information for AHA purposes;
+- to contractors we use to support our business, provided they only use the Personal Information for AHA purposes;

 - in situations involving threats to the physical safety of any person;